-Founded in 1970 as a soup kitchen sponsored by the Memorial Episcopal Church in Bolton Hill, the Samaritan Community’s services have expanded over the past 50 years to meet the evolving needs of low-income residents in crisis.
+Founded in 1970 as a soup kitchen sponsored by the Memorial Episcopal Church in Bolton Hill, the Samaritan Community’s services have expanded over the past 52 years to meet the evolving needs of low-income residents in crisis.
 Current services include a food pantry, clothing shop, emergency financial assistance, individual and group counseling, and referrals to other agencies for services that the Samaritan Community does not provide.
 The center’s staff works with each client to address the issues that led to crisis, whether unemployment, addiction, mental health disorders, or education barriers.
 Flexible financial assistance is available to address client needs, which may include paying rent or utility bills, purchasing prescription medications, or paying for employment-related expenses.
-The center also offers a variety of support groups, including a weekly “breakfast club,” in which clients, staff, and volunteers share a meal and support each other in addressing personal challenges.

 ShareBaby is part of a national network of “diaper banks” that distribute diapers and other essential baby supplies to families in need.
 Diaper need, or the inability to purchase an adequate supply of diapers, is a hidden problem faced by many low-income families.
 Diapers are not an allowable expense under any public safety net programs, and families who lack access to large grocery stores or “big box” stores often pay inflated prices for diapers purchased at corner stores.
 Diaper need negatively impacts families in several ways: It increases health risks for babies, causing diaper rash and urinary tract infections; it can prevent parents from accessing child care because many child care providers require parents to supply a minimum number of diapers on a weekly or monthly basis; and it is a leading cause of parental stress and depression.

-ShareBaby addresses this problem by soliciting donations of diapers, wipes, clothing, and other essential items from community members, corporations, and national partners, and distributing these items through a network of 50 community-based partner agencies, which in turn distribute the items to families in need.
-During 2019, ShareBaby distributed more than 1 million diapers and other items, which reached nearly 16,000 children.
-With just three staff members, ShareBaby relies on a network of over 3,000 volunteers who assist with soliciting donations and sorting and packaging items for distribution.
+ShareBaby addresses this problem by soliciting donations of diapers, wipes, clothing, and other essential items from community members, corporations, and national partners, and distributing these items through a network of over 60 community-based partner agencies, which in turn distribute the items to families in need.
+During the first six months of 2021, ShareBaby distributed more than 1 million diapers and other items, which reached more than 11,000 children.
+ShareBaby’s five staff members are supported by a network of over 3,000 volunteers who assist with soliciting donations and sorting and packaging items for distribution.
 ShareBaby works with a broad range of partner organizations in Baltimore, including homeless service and domestic violence programs, Judy Centers, home visiting programs, and programs serving refugees and asylees, to provide these essential items to families for whom the cost of diapers can be an insurmountable expense.